Latina Author

 Pre-Order Copies of my new book, Wychella, Blood Siblings & The Becoming, are available now.
 Click on Wychella and follow the link.

-The American Legacy Awards has announced that Puerto Rican Love Stories is a 2025 Finalist in the Multicultural Category.
-I am thrilled.
+The American Legacy Awards named Puerto Rican Love Stories a 2025 Finalist in the Multicultural Category.
+I am thrilled!

 Conversation